JoJoJet/bevy-trait-query/README.md

 An implementation of trait queries for the bevy game engine.

+Before using this crate, you should be familiar with bevy: https://bevyengine.org/.

 ## Note on reliability

 This crate is highly experimental (read: not battle tested).
 It seems to work in my testing,